-We have audited the accompanying standalone IND AS financial statements of BLOOM DEKOR LIMITED (UNDERCIRP) (the "Company"), which comprise the Balance Sheet as at March 31, 2024, the Statement of Profit and Loss (includingOther Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended onthat date and a summary of material accounting policies and other explanatory information (hereinafter referred to as the"standalone financial statements").
+We have audited the accompanying standalone IND AS financial statements of BLOOM DEKOR LIMITED (UNDERCIRP) (the "Company"), which comprise the Balance Sheet as at March 31, 2025, the Statement of Profit and Loss (includingOther Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended onthat date and a summary of material accounting policies and other explanatory information (hereinafter referred to as the"standalone financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, except for the effects of thematter described in the Basis for Qualified Opinion section of our report, the aforesaid standalone financial statements givethe information required by the Companies Act, 2013 (the "Act") in the manner so required and give a true and fair viewin conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies(Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted inIndia, of the state of affairs of the Company as at March 31, 2024 and its losses, total comprehensive income, changes inequity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, except for the effects of thematter described in the Basis for Qualified Opinion section of our report, the aforesaid standalone financial statements givethe information required by the Companies Act, 2013 (the "Act") in the manner so required and give a true and fair viewin conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies(Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted inIndia, of the state of affairs of the Company as at March 31, 2025 and its Losses, total comprehensive income, changes inequity and its cash flows for the year ended on that date.

-The Company has trade payables in foreign currency outstanding for more than three years as at 31st March 2024amounting to Rs.
-131.77 lakhs payable to its foreign Suppliers.
-As explained to us, Currently Management / ResolutionProfessional (RP) is in the process of evaluating appropriate course of action for compliance with Foreign ExchangeManagement Act, 1999 and any other applicable law on account of delay in payment of above dues.
-However, we areunable to comment on the likely outcome and its consequential impact on the financial statements for the year ended31st March, 2024 for non-compliance with any provisions under FEMA Act, 1999 or any other applicable laws.
+1. The Company has trade payables in foreign currency outstanding for more than three years as at March 31, 2025amounting to ?
+135.21 lakhs payable to its foreign Suppliers.
+As explained to us, Currently ManagementResolution Professional (RP) is in the process of evaluating appropriate course of action for compliance withForeign Exchange Management Act, 1999 and any other applicable law on account of delay in payment of abovedues.

-(Refer Note No. 37 of Standalone IND AS Financial Statement)
+(Refer Note No. 44 of Standalone IND AS Financial Statement)

-We conducted our audit in accordance with the Standards on Auditing ("SA"s) specified under section 143(10) of the Act.Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of theStandalone Financial Statements section of our report.
+We conducted our audit in accordance with the Standards on Auditing ("SA"s) specified under s ection 143(10) of the Act.Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of theStandalone Financial Statements section of our report.
 We are independent of the Company in accordance with the Codeof Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that arerelevant to our audit of the standalone financial statements under the provisions of the Act and the Rules made thereunder,and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our Qualified auditopinion on the standalone IND AS financial statements.

 Our opinion is not modified on the above matter.